I was watching a UFC fight the other day, and right in the middle of it this cocky kid just drops his hands and motioned for the other guy to hit him.

 - And how many motorists do you encounter every month who don’t know where to take their cars?
-A lot right?
-Well they’re all looking for an honest mechanic, could that be your friend?
+A lot, right?
+Well, they’re all looking for an honest mechanic.
+Could that be your friend?

-- On a scale of 1 to 10 with 10 being important, repair shop owners consider the cost of your services to be a 10.
+- On a scale of 1 to 10, with 10 being important, repair shop owners consider the cost of your services to be a 10.
 Think about the conversation that goes on before you become part of the transaction.
 Their customer wants to know “how much”.
 How much will it cost to fix my vehicle?
 And the biggest fear most motorists have when dealing with repair shops is being taken.
-So if the estimate to fix the car includes towing and last week your towing rate was X but this week it’s X+ then how do you think that makes the repair shop owner look?
+So if the estimate to fix the car includes towing and last week your towing rate was X, but this week it’s X+, then how do you think that makes the repair shop owner look?

-- But consistency doesn’t only count with regards to price, your service must be consistent as well.
+- But consistency doesn’t only count with regard to price, your service must be consistent as well.
 If you’re friendly and outgoing one day but grouchy the next, he’s going to start looking for someone else.

 The towing business is just a small part of the interdependent automotive repair industry.
-Once you realize that it’s not just you in the game and you’re willing to do the work and provide value you’ll find competing is a breeze.
+Once you realize that it’s not just you in the game and you’re willing to do the work and provide value, you’ll find competing is a breeze.